stonet-research/zns-tools/README.md

         [Meant for exact calculations of average extent sizes]
 ```

 As mentioned, the extent number is in the logical order of the file data, and hence can be out of order in the zones if F2FS has rearranged segments during GC.
-We only sort by zone in order to reduce output and group zones together, but outputs still maintain the original `extent ID` that is returned by the `ioctl()` call.
+We only sort by zone in order to reduce output and group zones together, but outputs still maintain the original `EXTID` that is returned by the `ioctl()` call.

 **Note**, the Zone size is less relevant, as it is only used to represent the zones in the next power of 2 value after the ZONE CAP, in order to make bit shifting easier (e.g., `LBA` to `LBAS`).
 More relevant is the `LBAE`, showing that if it is equal to the `PBAE` of an extent, the file is mapped to the end of the zone.
 Hence, not necessarily fragmented if its next extent begins again in the next `LBAS` of the next zone.